 “We are very grateful to Ruth, our outgoing Chair.
 The Association of Chairs would not exist without her.
 AoC was her idea.
 Throughout our brief history Ruth has brought vision, tenacity and hard work and inspired others to get involved.
 I am honoured to succeed her.”

 Following our recent recruitment process, we will be welcoming new trustees to our board in the Autumn.
-They will be announced closer to the time.
-Meet our current board.
+[Update - they are now listed on the website.
+Meet our board.]